#RHONJ Season 8: Teresa Giudice Is Wreaking 'Havoc'

-As fans may have heard, Anderson was found shot and burned in an Audi owned by DePaola earlier this year after DePaola’s son, who was not in the car at the time, loaned him the vehicle while out of town.
+As fans might have heard, Anderson was found shot and burned in an Audi owned by DePaola earlier this year after DePaola’s son, who was not in the car at the time, loaned him the vehicle while he was out of town.

 “[Teresa Giudice] came with the girls,” an insider revealed to Radar Online on May 4.
 “She had her little tribe with her — Danielle Staub and Melissa.
 They came downstairs where the models were and Teresa was just ballistic.”